-NOTICE IS HEREBY GIVEN that an Annual Meeting of Stockholders of Nxt-ID, Inc., a Delaware corporation, will be held on September 1, 2016 at 9:00 a.m.
+NOTICE IS HEREBY GIVEN that an Annual Meeting of Stockholders of Nxt-ID, Inc., a Delaware corporation, will be held on August [], 2016 at 9:00 a.m.
 (Eastern Time) at 285 North Drive, Suite D, Melbourne, Florida 32904, for the following purpose:

-1. To elect five (5) members of the Company's Board of Directors, each to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier resignation or removal ("Proposal No. 1");

-2. To consider and vote on a proposal to ratify the Board's selection of Marcum LLP as the Company's independent auditors for the fiscal year ending December 31, 2016 ("Proposal No. 2");

-3. To approve an amendment to our Certificate of Incorporation to effect a reverse stock split of all of the outstanding shares of our Common Stock, par value \$0.0001 per share, at a specific ratio within a range from 1-for-5 to 1-for-15, and to grant authorization to our board of directors to determine, in its sole discretion, the specific ratio and timing of the reverse stock split any time before September 30, 2016 ("Proposal No. 3");

-4. To approve the issuance of securities in one or more non-public offerings where the maximum discount at which securities will be offered will be equivalent to a discount of 25% below market price of our common stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 4");

-5. To approve the issuance of an aggregate of up to 3,125,000 shares of the Company's Series A Convertible Preferred Stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 5");
+- 1. To elect five (5) members of the Company's Board of Directors, each to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified or until their earlier resignation or removal ("Proposal No. 1"); - 2.
+To consider and vote on a proposal to ratify the Board's selection of Marcum LLP as the Company's independent auditors for the fiscal year ending December 31, 2016 ("Proposal No. 2"); - 3.
+To approve an amendment to our Certificate of Incorporation to effect a reverse stock split of all of the outstanding shares of our Common Stock, par value \$0.0001 per share, at a specific ratio within a range from 1-for-5 to 1-for-15, and to grant authorization to our board of directors to determine, in its sole discretion, the specific ratio and timing of the reverse stock split any time before September 30, 2016 ("Proposal No. 3"); - 4.
+To approve the issuance of securities in one or more non-public offerings where the maximum discount at which securities will be equivalent to a discount of 25% below market price of our common stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 4"); - 5.
+To approve the issuance of an aggregate of 2,500,000 shares of the Company's Series A Convertible Preferred Stock in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 5"); and - 6.
+To consider and act upon such other business as may properly come before the Annual Meeting or any adjournment thereof.

-6. To approve the issuance of an aggregate of 4,500,000 shares of the Company's Series B Convertible Preferred Stock, and warrants to purchase 5,625,000 shares of the Company's common stock, in accordance with Nasdaq Marketplace Rule 5635(d) ("Proposal No. 6"); and

-7. To consider and act upon such other business as may properly come before the Annual Meeting or any adjournment thereof.

 The foregoing items of business are more fully described in the Proxy Statement that is attached and made a part of this Notice.
-Only stockholders of record of our common stock, \$0.0001 par value per share (the "Common Stock"), at the close of business on July 15, 2016, will be entitled to notice of, and to vote at, the Annual Meeting of Stockholders or any adjournment thereof.
+Only stockholders of record of our common stock, \$0.0001 par value per share (the "Common Stock"), at the close of business on July [], 2016, will be entitled to notice of, and to vote at, the Annual Meeting of Stockholders or any adjournment thereof.